ShouravRakshit/CPSC-571-Project/README.md

 ```

 ## Client-Side Setup
 Make sure you have [Node.js](https://nodejs.org/) installed on your machine.
-My Node.js version is v21.2.0 and NPM version is 8.6. (optional)
+My Node.js version is v21.2.0 and NPM version is 10.5.0. (optional) \n
 Go to the client directory and follow these instructions

 ```bash